-What are the legal grounds for a divorce?
+What are the legal grounds for a divorce in Australia?

-People often wonder what do you have to prove to get a divorce in Australia or in other words what are the grounds for divorce?
+People often wonder what you have to prove to be able to get a divorce in Australia.
+Or in other words, what are the grounds for divorce?
 In Australia there is only one ground for divorce and this is that there has been an irretrievable breakdown of the marriage.

 This is answered by the fact that the legislation provides that the only way to prove that there has been an irretrievable breakdown of the marriage is to show that you have been separated for twelve (12) months.
 Thus, provided you have been separated for 12 months you can make an application for divorce.

 In order to calculate whether your separation has been over twelve months you need to establish when ‘separation’ took place.
 There are three elements of separation to establish this: